oaripay/ebsi-core-services/contracts/admin-scripts/README.md

 yarn hardhat --network pilot chainId
 ```

-To get the lastest block number on the specified network:
+To get the latest block number on the specified network:

 ```sh
 yarn hardhat --network pilot blockNumber
 ```

-To get some inforamtion about a transaction:
+To get some information about a transaction:

 ```sh
 yarn hardhat --network pilot tx --hash 0xd0f11a38650c987063b689b5384ae17e6506fbd179e50e47a84111695331302ds